aws-samples/ec2-data-science-vim-tmux-zsh/README.md

 # Simple setup Data Science development with tmux, zsh, and vim

-A simple guide to setting up basic Vim, Tmux, Zsh for the Deep Learning AMI Amazon Linux 2 and MAC OS for data scientists.
+A simple guide to setting up basic Vim, Tmux, Zsh for the Deep Learning AMI Amazon Linux 2 for data scientists.

 After setting up the environment it should look something like this.